snow6oy/recurrink/block/README.md

 ## Palette

-- add sharpie GPL
+- restore GPL files from DB for pals 8..11
 - add stabilo fine
-- restore GPL files from DB

-- palette.html displays as HTML char not Hex code
-- pen names has both hex and text ??
-+ stroke has ##
+- stroke has ##
+- single-source-of-truth for palettes, see config.py in model/README
 - migrate universal PIDs to new palettes until 60
 - the problem of univsersal palette: solve by ranges color > r1 and < r2
-+ Stencil broke recurrink commit because it counted colours
+- Stencil broke recurrink commit because it counted colours
 - review doc/ddl-palett2.sql decide if benefits matches impact of schema change
-- single-source-of-truth for palettes, see config.py in model/README

 ## Meander

 - padding can be exposed to the interface, as meta in the conf?
 - meander: concentric could work for circles, triangles and diamonds
 - resurrect the original meander and apply N or E in conf